stevenorum/c-playground/pkg1/README.md

-# pkg1: Basic compilation
+# makefiles101: Basic Makefile intro

-pkg1 is a slight rewrite of this [Colby College Makefile tutorial](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/).
+This is a slight rewrite of this [Colby College Makefile tutorial](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/).
 All credit should go to them.
 Mostly just rewritten to get it into a form that's a bit clearer to me, and also to better understand exactly what each part does.

 ## Methods of compilation